Official languages of the United Nations

 According to the UN Charter each of these six languages is equally authoritative although English and French have traditionally received preferential status and are the only two official and working languages of the UN Secretariat.
 It is an unspoken rule that the UN Secretary General and other high ranking United Nations officials must be fluent (at least C1 – Advanced fluency level according to the Common European Framework of Reference for Languages / CEFRL) in at least English and French.
 The UN has struggled to provide parity of all 6 languages as the English language has become the dominant world language in the digital age.

 Multiple UN Secretaries General, including Kofi Annan, Ban Ki Moon and Antonio Guterres, have worked to improve multilingualism within the UN.
 This work has culminated in additional funding for the UN Translation Service, the creation of the Coordinator for Multilingualism role, UN Language Days, and starting in 2018, the UN News website providing translations into non-official languages such as Portuguese, Swahili, Hindi, and Urdu in addition to the official languages.
-These and many of the non-official languages used by the United Nations often represent the Southern Hemisphere (Global South).
+These and many of the non-official languages used by the United Nations often represent the Global South.
 Rule 57 allows the General Assembly or any subcommittee to utilize any language other than the languages of the Assembly.
 As of 2025, the United Nations and UNESCO have not formally ratified the Universal Declaration of Linguistic Rights.

 Description

 These languages are used at meetings of various UN organs, particularly the General Assembly (Article 51 of its Rules of Procedure), the Economic and Social Council and the Security Council (Article 41 of its Rules of Procedure).
 Each representative of a country may speak in any one of these six languages or may speak in any language and provide interpretation into one of the six official languages.
 The UN provides simultaneous interpretation from any official language into the other five official languages, via the United Nations Interpretation Service.

 The six official languages are also used for the dissemination of official documents.
 Generally, the texts in each of the six languages are equally authoritative.
-Most UN councils use all six languages as official and working languages; however, as of 2023 the United Nations Secretariat uses only two working languages: English and French.